OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 of the video player software.
 For every indicated subtitle line a time specification is needed in the following format:

-h:m:s.msec  example: 00:00:20.396 (time specification 0 hours, 0 minutes,
+!!! note ""

-20.396 seconds)
+    h:m:s.msec  example: 00:00:20.396 (time specification 0 hours, 0 minutes, 20.396 seconds)

     Milliseconds need to be indicated to the 3rd position after decimal point.

-To consider
+!!! warning "Attention"

     The separators of the time specification need to be double point and point (as the example).
 Commas are not allowed

     Inside the document, the first line needs to be WEBVTT.

- **Adding subtitles**
+#### **Adding subtitles**

   1. To add subtitles to a video
   2. navigate to the tab "Subtitle configuration" and